 In October, Long said he “couldn’t buy a goal" after a barren streak of goalscoring synonymous with his surname, but he finally ended a run of 1320 minutes without a strike when he found the net against Crystal Palace earlier this month.

 That’s unlikely to be enough to secure his future at St Mary’s however; the Irishman is now 30 years old and is clearly not a long-term solution at Southampton.
 He’ll probably have to step back down to the Championship to rediscover his scoring touch.

 No longer part of plans at Stoke – and unlikely to be looked at as a potential saviour by whoever replaces Mark Hughes – former Chelsea and Liverpool defender Johnson looks likely to leave the bet365 Stadium this month.
 Reports suggest parties are in negotiation to settle his contract before it expires at the season's end.

-With over 350 Premier League appearances to his name, the 33-year-old's experience will interest a number of clubs – most specifically, Alan Pardew's West Brom.
-Apparently.
+With over 350 Premier League appearances to his name, the 33-year-old's experience is supposedly interesting a number of clubs – most specifically, Alan Pardew's West Brom.

 Who’s interested?
 West Brom

 With Swansea locked in another battle against relegation, it would be a surprise if they allowed any of their players to depart during the mid-season window.
 Ki could be the most likely to seek pastures new, though; the South Korea international hasn’t featured for his club since mid-December and is out of contract in the summer.

 Linked with a move to West Ham, central midfielder Ki could be an astute acquisition for any number of mid-table Premier League outfits.

 Tottenham: Vincent Janssen